Noesis/Tutorials/Samples/QuestLog/UE4/README.md

 ![UserDefinedEnum'/Game/QuestDifficulty.QuestDifficulty'](https://noesis.github.io/NoesisGUI/Samples/QuestLog/UE4/QuestDificulty.PNG)

 * `Blueprint'/Game/Quest.Quest'`: `NoesisBlueprint'/Game/MainWindowView.MainWindowView'` contains an `Array` of these that it exposes as a property for `Binding`.
+It contais variables of types `Texture2D` as well as `UserDefinedEnum'/Game/QuestDifficulty.QuestDifficulty'` that are used for `Binding` in the XAML.

 ![Blueprint'/Game/Quest.Quest'](https://noesis.github.io/NoesisGUI/Samples/QuestLog/UE4/Quest.PNG)